jasalt/bvv/README.md

 Most functionality expects that current working directory is within the VVV's `www` directory.

 ### `bvv up`
-Starts VVV box with `vagrant up`, can be run from anywhere when environment variable or argument is given for `VVV_ROOT_PATH`.
+Starts VVV box with `vagrant up`, can be run from anywhere when environment variable or argument is given for `VVV_ROOT_DIR`.

 ### `bvv down` & `bvv halt`
-Stop VVV box with `vagrant halt`, can be run from anywhere when environment variable or argument is given for `VVV_ROOT_PATH`.
+Stop VVV box with `vagrant halt`, can be run from anywhere when environment variable or argument is given for `VVV_ROOT_DIR`.

 ### `bvv ssh` SSH to Vagrant box in the current folder
 While editing plugin or theme files on host, sometimes it's necessary to run commands like `composer install` inside the Vagrant box.